credativ/pg_backup_ctl/pg_backup_ctl.md

 ## restore _BASEBACKUP_

-Restores _basebackup_ into the directory specified by the **-D** parameter.
+Restores _BASEBACKUP_ into the directory specified by the **-D** parameter.
 This directory must already exist and be empty.
 In case the backup contains tablespaces, the respective target directories need to exist and be empty.

-The destination directory will also contain a generated **recovery.conf**, suitable to start a PostgreSQL instance for recovery immediately.
+The destination directory will also contain a generated **recovery.conf**, suitable for starting a PostgreSQL instance for recovery immediately.

 It is still possible to do the recovery process completely manually.
 The recovery process is detailed in the documentation.